-Services that are covered for you What you must pay when you get these services Test to Confirm Chronic Obstructive Pulmonary Disease (COPD) \$10 copayment for each covered test to confirm COPD (This copayment may not apply if you visit a PCP or specialist on the same date of service that the test was performed, and your plan has an office visit copay for that visit.)
+Services that are covered for you What you must pay when you get these services Surgical Supplies • 20% coinsurance for each surgical supply, such as casts and splints Test to Confirm Chronic Obstructive Pulmonary Disease (COPD) \$10 copayment for each covered test to confirm COPD (This copayment may not apply if you visit a PCP or specialist on the same date of service that the test was performed, and your plan has an office visit copay for that visit.)
 Your provider must obtain approval from the plan before you get high-tech imaging or certain diagnostic and therapeutic radiology (i.e., radiation to treat your cancer) and laboratory services.
 Examples include: sleep studies and related equipment and supplies; PET, MRI and CT scans; diagnostic laboratory tests - genetic testing; certain Medicare Part B prescription drugs; and capsule endoscopies.
 This is called prior authorization.
 Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: • Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery • Laboratory and diagnostic tests billed by the hospital copayment will be based upon each date of service and each provider.
-For services in this category that have a coinsurance, the coinsurance will be applied per service Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it \$90 copayment for each covered emergency room visit
+Please Note: You may have to pay a copayment for an office visit if you get other services during the visit.
+If you need to pay a copayment, the copayment will be based upon Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery each date of service and each provider.
+For services in this

-- X-rays and other radiology services billed by the hospital \$10 copayment for each covered laboratory service (This copayment - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give yourself
+- Laboratory and diagnostic tests billed by the In Network hospital - Mental health care, including care in partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it - X-rays and other radiology services billed by the hospital - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give plan has an office visit copay for vourself